-- (1) comply with all training requirements as specified by DOH; - (2) have and maintain documentation of current CPR and first aid certification; and

-(3) have written notification from DOH that they do not have a disqualifying conviction after submitting to the CCHS.
+(2) have and maintain documentation of current CPR and first aid certification; and (3) have written notification from DOH that he or she does not have a disqualifying conviction after submitting to the CCHS.

 (4) comply with all EVV requirements as defined by the 21st Century CURES Act and implemented by MAD including but not limited to documenting service provision using the approved EVV system.
 V. Qualifications of a supplemental dental care provider agency: A supplemental dental care provider agency must comply with 8.314.5.10 NMAC.
 A supplemental dental care provider must contract with a New Mexico licensed dentist and dental hygienist who are licensed by RLD.
-The supplemental dental care provider will ensure that a RLD licensed dentist provides the oral examination; ensure that a RLD licensed dental hygienist provides the oral examination; and function as a payee for the service.
-[8.314.5.10 NMAC - Rp, 8.314.5.10 NMAC, 12/1/2018; A, 4/1/2022]
+The supplemental dental care provider will ensure that a RLD licensed dentist provides the oral examination; ensure that a RLD licensed dential hygienist provides the oral examination; and function as a payee for the service.
+[8.314.5.10 NMAC - Rp, 8.314.5.10 NMAC, 12/1/2018; A, xx/xx/xxxx]